Menu

 Debts & Liabilities of the Estate

-This means distributing the estate according to the Will, or The Intestate Succession Act, 2019 if there is no Will.
-However, before doing this any liabilities or debts of the estate must be dealt with.
-An Executor or Administrator who does not do this can be personally responsible for amounts that were improperly transferred out of the estate.
+An executor must distribute the estate according to the Will.
+If there is no Will, The Intestate Succession Act, 2019 sets out how to distribute the estate.
+Before doing this, any liabilities or debts of the estate must be dealt with.
+The person handling the estate can be held personally liable for wrongly transferring assets out of the estate.
 It is important to understand what needs to be done before any distribution takes place.

 Waiting Period for Dependant or Spousal Claims

 A dependant spouse or child can apply for a share of an estate for their support.
 The court can review the Will and, if necessary, redistribute the estate to properly provide for dependants.
-As well a spouse can apply to have family property divided before their spouse’s estate is dealt with.
-If the Court divides family property, the estate will only include the deceased person's share of the property after the family property division.
+As well, a spouse can apply to have family property divided before their spouse’s estate is dealt with.
+If the court divides family property, the estate will only include the deceased person's share of the property.
+These claims could result in fewer assets being available for distribution.

 The Public Guardian and Trustee

-When there are no minors or dependent adults interested in the estate, the application for Letters Probate or Letters of Administration must state this.
-Upon request and payment of a fee, the Court can then issue a certificate that no one under the age of eighteen is interested in the estate.
+When there are no minors or dependent adults interested in the estate, the application to deal with the estate must state this.
+Upon request and payment of a fee, the court can then issue a certificate that no one under the age of 18 is interested in the estate.

 Canada Revenue Agency (CRA)

-One of the duties of the Executor or Administrator is to pay any debts of the deceased or the estate.
-This includes paying taxes.
-When a person passes away they are deemed to have sold all the property in their estate and received the proceeds.
-Generally any increase in value of the property since it was acquired results in capital gains.
-Half of the total capital gains are income to the estate that tax must be paid on.
-In the case of an RRSP, because no tax was paid on the money put into the RRSP, the whole amount of the RRSP is counted as income to the estate.
+One of the duties of an executor or administrator is to pay any taxes of the deceased.
+This may include outstanding taxes from employment income or capital gains taxes.
+A person is deemed to have sold all the property in their estate on the date they die.
+Any increase in value of the property since it was acquired will usually results in capital gains.
+The estate must then pay income tax on half of the total capital gains.
+In the case of an RRSP, the whole amount is counted as income to the estate since no tax was previously paid on it.
 The only exception is if the deceased's spouse or a dependant is named as the beneficiary of the RRSP.

 Creditors

-Executors and Administrators are responsible for paying all just debts of the estate before distributing the estate to the beneficiaries.
-As an Executor or Administrator you may not be aware of all the debts owed by the deceased or the estate.
-You can protect yourself from future claims by creditors you did not know about by advertising for creditors before you distribute the estate.
+All debts of an estate must be paid before distributing the estate to the beneficiaries.
+As an executor or administrator, you may not be aware of all the debts owed by the deceased or the estate.
+To protect yourself from unknown claims, you can advertise for creditors before you distribute the estate.
 This way you can pay any legal debts while there is still money in the estate to pay the debts and will not be responsible for debts you did not know about.

 Bankrupt Beneficiaries

 If a beneficiary is in bankruptcy, their share of the estate must go their trustee in bankruptcy.
-Before distributing the estate, it is important for Executors to take steps to protect themselves and avoid improper pay-outs.
+It is important for the person handling the estate to take steps to avoid improper pay-outs.
+You can search for information on bankruptcies through the Government of Canada’s database.

 Insolvent Estates

-Sometimes there are not sufficient assets in the estate to pay all the debts of the estate.
-In these instances The Administration of Estates Act sets out the priority for payment of debts.
+Sometimes there are not enough assets in an estate to pay all the debts of the estate.
+In these instances, the law sets out the priority for payment of debts.
 Reasonable funeral and administration expenses of the estate are paid before any other debts.
-The Executor or Administrator is not personally liable for debts of the estate when administered properly, nor are any beneficiaries under a Will.
-It is, however, important that Executors and Administrators follow the legal scheme for distribution to avoid becoming personally liable for some debts.
+The executor or administrator is not personally liable for debts of the estate when administered properly.

 How helpful was this article?